- Titleist TSI2 Driver

 A: Drivers and fairway woods differ in aspects that affect the way they are used around the golf course.
 Drivers are used primarily from the tee box and their club faces are larger and deeper.
 Fairway woods must be used from both the tee box and ground and feature more versatile soles that help when striking the golf ball from a variety of lies.

 Q: What is an Adjustable Driver, and Does it Really Matter?

 A: Adjustable golf driver use movable hosel settings and weights to help players club fitter optimize their launch, spin, distance, and shot shape preference.
 Adjustable drivers can alter loft, face angles, centers of gravity and sweet spot all without changing the club or taking it into the workshop.
 These settings absolutely matter and you should be working with your coach or club fitter to find your ideal settings.

 Q: How Do You Know if a Driver is USGA Conforming?

 A: Once a driver has been completed for production, it must be tested to ensure that it fits within the rules of golf.
 The United States Golf Association, or USGA, analyzes each club to make sure it conforms within the tolerances of the rules.
 The public database has helped to streamline this process and makes it easier for customers.
 You can review this list by clicking on the link provided below.

 What Driver Should You Buy?

 Working with a PGA professional swing coach, along with upgrade your equipment can fast-track your progress toward lower scores.
 Use the club buying process to ask questions and learn more about your game.
-Be sure to check out our tips, reviews, and other buying guides to help you grow your knowledge and find the best equipment for your entire golf bag.
+Be sure to check out our tips, post navigation reviews, and other buying guides to help you grow your knowledge and find the best equipment for your entire golf bag.
 Thanks for reading and see you again soon!